VithalBiradar/Vithal-4NI23EC124-/README.md

 There is very high input impedence that is nearly equal to Ig=0 idealy infinite.
 The drain current
 Id=1/2kn*Vov*Vov;Vov=Vgs-Vt and Kn=UnCoxW/L
-This is the eqation foe the drain current in the saturation region v
+This is the eqation foe the drain current in the saturation region.
+# Procedure